pcingola/SnpEff/src/docs/se_human_genomes.md

 - **Do not mix genome versions.** It is important not to confuse different genome versions when comparing results.
 For example, if you use SnpEff to annotate variants using GRCh38.103 (from ENSEMBL) and then look at the variant using UCSC's genome browser (which uses RefSeq transcripts) there might be differences because your are using different transcripts set, thus the variant annotations may not match.

 - **Canonical is ill-defined:** Everybody has a different definition of what a canonical transcript is (see details in the next section).

+- **HGSV requires realignment**: HGVS "sometimes" recommends to shift the variants "right" respect to the transcript, whereas VCF specification requires to always shift left respect to he genome.
+This can catch off guard many scientist who are unaware of this side effect of using HGVS notation and wonder why the variant annotation software is reporting some variants as if they were aligned to "another location".
+In order to warn the users that such realignment occurred, an `INFO_REALIGN_3_PRIME` message is added to annotation in the VCF entry.

 ### Important considerations: RefSeq

 These are some considerations to keep in mind while working with RefSeq transcripts, this includes SnpEff genomes hg19, hg38, GRCh38.p13, GRCh37.p13, etc.